- What Is It?

 - MRI: An MRI is often not indicated during an initial evaluation but can be helpful in assessing ongoing pain and failure to respond to basic treatment measures.

 What are home remedies for shoulder and neck pain?

 Minor injuries that have only slight pain can be treated at home.
-If the source of the pain and the cause of the pain are not known, or if symptoms suggest you might have a more serious condition, you should contact your doctor while initiating basic care measures.
+If the source of the pain and the cause of the pain is not known, or if symptoms suggest you might have a more serious condition, you should contact your doctor while initiating basic care measures.